alexgabriel8/project-pokedex/README.md

    - <strong>[Styled Components](https://styled-components.com/)</strong>: Isolate styles, making them easier to be created, maintaned and escalated.

-   - <strong>[React Router DOM](https://reactrouter.com/)</strong>: Further improves user experience by leaving the routing to the Browser, allowing it to download only what has changed on the screen, instead of downloading everything again.
+   - <strong>[React Router DOM](https://reactrouter.com/)</strong>: Improves user experience by delegating routing to the Browser, downloading only what has changed on the screen instead of redownloading everything.

 - <strong>[Vitest](https://vitest.dev/)</strong>: For testing the project.